memgraph/docs/mage/query-modules/python/vrp.md

 ## Abstract

 VRP or **Vehicle Routing problem** is a generalization of the *Travelling Salesman Problem*.
 The goal of the problem is to find the shortest route that visits each node once, starting and finishing from the same node, called a depot, while using a fleet of vehicles.
 Each vehicle does not need to be at every location, it is enough that every node is visited by at least one vehicle.
 The problem is *NP-hard* in optimization, and therefore methods such as constraint programming, approximations or heuristics are a good approach for solving.
 The current implementation of VRP includes constraint programming with *GEKKO* solver which works with 1 depot and an arbitrary number of vehicles.
-Algorithm uses the distance calculator to determine the distance between driving points, and works only with geographical locations, meaning each node needs to have its *lat* and *lng* property.
+The algorithm uses the distance calculator to determine the distance between driving points, and works only with geographical locations, meaning each node needs to have its *lat* and *lng* property.

 ```cypher
 (location:Location {lat: 44.1194, lng: 15.2314})